Getting to Hilton Head Island

 Arriving by Air

-Hilton Head has an airport that can handle general aviation and commuter type aircraft.
-At this writing, US Air Express (from Charlotte-Douglas) is the only airline serving Hilton Head.
-My personal preference is to fly into Savannah, GA, which can accommodate aircraft that are not as affected by weather.
+Hilton Head airport has expanded the runway to accommodate medium size jets.
+At this writing, American and Delta fly here.
+Sadly, the terminal is a disgrace - it was not prepared for the expanded capacity.
+If you are departing, go through security as close to departure time as possible, since there are no restrooms and little seating past security.
+An option is to fly into Savannah, GA, which can accommodate aircraft that are not as affected by weather.
 Savannah is a short drive (about 50 minutes) from Hilton Head and offers car rentals and limo service to the island (Low Country Adventures, for one).
 Generally, the extra cost to fly direct to Hilton Head is close to the cost of the limo.
 Airlines serving Savannah are: Delta, US Airways, United and American Eagle.

 Arriving by Train